qiubaiying/qiubaiying.github.io/_posts/2020-08-29-P-Minimizer.md

 - ？？ （changing the ordering from one letter to the next）

-> Reverse complement?
+9.Reverse complement?

 Finally, for DNA sequences we are also interested in matches between one string and the reverse complement of another string.
 Thus in choosing seeds, we identify each k-mer with its reverse complement.
 Then we choose the minimizer of each window W to be the smaller of the two minimizers from W and its reverse complement.

-> how many memories do all seeds take ?
+10.how many memories do all seeds take ?

 ![seeds take memories](/img/post-ct-minimizer1.png)

-> how much space saving?
+11.how much space saving?

 in general the space savings is about a factor of 2/(w + 1), see section 3